Zakaria-EL-Guerdy/Zakaria-El-Guerdy/README.md

 Front End Developer
 -------------------

 Enthusiastic self-taught Front-End Developer on a rewarding journey into web development.
 Since the beginning of 2024, I've been diving deep into the fundamentals through FreeCodeCamp's "Responsive Web Design" course.
-This experience has ignited a passion for programming, and I'm eager to leverage these skills to contribute to meaningful projects.
+This experience has ignited a passion for programming, and I'm eager to leverage these skills to contribute to meaningful projects, I am continuously learning through courses and tutorials.
+I then practice what I've learned by working on real-world projects on websites like FrontEnd Mentor, ICodeThis, and other helpful resources.
 Feel free to contact me to collaborate!

 * 🌍  I'm based in Morocco
 * ✉️  You can contact me at [elguerdyzakaria@gmail.com](mailto:elguerdyzakaria@gmail.com)